Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Results

-\textbf{Self expression \& branding.} Participants who felt pressure to conform to beauty and/or gender normative standards described doing online-only sex work as having greater possibilities for experimenting with different looks, changing their look to be more inline with their personal gender or beauty goals or being free to express their inner selves in a much larger, more international marketplace that has a customer for every type of sex worker.
-The global nature of the platform allowed our participants to reach clients they would not otherwise have had access to: \begin{quote} ``I think [online sex work] helped me feel more comfortable about my body, especially as a trans woman going through my transition.
-Especially when it comes to subscription-based sites because even if they fetishise you they want to see your body and it can be quite affirming.''
-(P7) \end{quote}
+Participants who felt pressure to conform to beauty and/or gender normative standards described doing online-only sex work as having greater possibilities for experimenting with different looks, changing their look to be more inline with their personal gender or beauty goals or being free to express their inner selves in a much larger, more international marketplace that has a customer for every type of sex worker.
+The global nature of the platform allowed our participants to reach clients they would not otherwise have had access to.
+P7 explains that online sex work: \begin{quote} `` helped me feel more comfortable about my body, especially as a trans woman going through my transition... even if they fetishise you they want to see your body and [that] can be quite affirming.'' \end{quote}

 Some participants described that they felt the period of continuously or at least regularly making photos or videos of themselves improved the branding for their in-person work.
-It can be difficult to find the time or energy for good quality selfies or photoshoots when you are travelling or doing high energy in-person client work: \begin{quote} ``Because it's based on this production model I have to keep producing content to keep the fans happy, and actually that is better for my escort business because it means there's a steady supply of content that I wouldn't otherwise have, it also means I can send those selfies directly to those [high paying] clients I have, who expect a really personal relationship.''
-(P2) \end{quote}
+It can be difficult to find the time or energy for good quality selfies or photoshoots when you are travelling or doing high energy in-person client work.
+P2 described this effect, saying "I have to keep producing content to keep the fans happy, and actually that is better for my escort business"; adding that they could even gain a third usage for the material by directly sending it as special bonuses to "[high paying] clients... who expect a really personal relationship."